Andreas-Espelund/5G_localization/README.md

 ### Dataset (5G)

-The 5G dataset I used was provided in a .mat file
+The 5G dataset I used was provided in a cleaned matlab file: `data/matlab/5G_data_2023.mat`.
+The first time you load this file, this file is parsed and cached as a Pandas Dataframe in a .h5 file: `data/dataframe_cache/5G_data_2023.h5`.

 ### Dataset (NB-IoT)